coduin/epiphany-bsp/README.md

     bsp_end();
 }
 ```
 This runs the Epiphany binary `e_program` on all available Epiphany cores.
-On the co-processor we have access to a subset of the BSP primitives, for example we have acces to information on our processor id and the number of cores:
+On the co-processor we have access to a subset of the BSP primitives, for example can look up information on our processor id and the number of cores in use:
 ```C
 // on co-processor (e_program)
 int main() {